LinkedInLearning/gitops-foundations-env-2892009/argo/README.md

 # Argo CD Demonstration
-This directory contains the example materials used in the ArgoCd demonstration that is part of the LinkedIn Learning course `GitOps Foundations`.
+This directory contains the example materials used in the Argo CD demonstration that is part of the LinkedIn Learning course `GitOps Foundations`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 In this demonstration we deploy a containerized application onto Argo CD using a GitOps approach.